 Organizations are having difficult times trying to keep up with the security levels needed to eliminate or at least minimize modern cyber security problems.
-As technologies evolve, so do the skills of intruders.
+As technologies evolve, so do the skills of cyber criminals.
 The main goal of advanced mechanisms to combat the growing numbers of attacks is to identify the weak points before the hackers do.
-From identity theft to credit card numbers being taken away, Big data and AI play an instrumental role in establishing new standards for cyber security.
-While the potential of big data is vast, it might lag behind as a standalone tool to deal with hackers due to the enormous volume of data to analyze.
+From identity theft to credit card numbers being taken away, Machine Learning and Artificial Intelligence play an instrumental role in establishing new standards for cyber security.
+While the potential of Big Data is vast, it might lag behind as a standalone tool to deal with hackers due to the enormous volume of data to analyze.
 This is when machine learning becomes a missing piece of the puzzle that puts artificial intelligence in place to scale the use of big data by managing the insights coming from multiple sources with the help of the machines.

 Going by a 4-step cyber security risk response, we will elaborate on how big data along with machine learning and AI can help organizations deal with cyber threats and back up the sensitive information of an enterprise.

 Before an organization attempts any security measures, it is wise to weigh up the risks to map the weak areas and to focus attention at its Achilles’ heel.
 There is a huge difference between raw data collected and meaningful insights that can benefit enterprises in their attempt to prevent cyber attacks.
 AI and analytics programs can help business extract useful points from historical data to identify the pattern and model potentially negative events that might take place in the future.
 Analyzing such information quickly and sourcing the necessary signs of abnormal situations will help companies raise the alert levels in real time.